 The Lake District is a beautiful place for exploration on foot and there are many stunning picnic spots for those wishing to eat on the go.
 A picnic is not complete without some local produce, such as a Cranston’s pork pie, Hawkshead Cumbrian Relish or a slice of cheese from the Cheese Deli in Packhorse Court!

 Here are some of our recommendations for picnic supplies:

 Booth’s supermarket is part of a small regional chain selling eclectic local foods.
 The Keswick branch has a cosmopolitan deli counter and a great selection of self service salad items.

-Keswick market has a number of food stalls offering fresh fruit, homemade pies, cheese, baked goods and, curiously, fabulous hot Indian food.
+Keswick Market (Thursdays and Saturdays) has a number of food stalls offering fresh fruit, homemade pies, cheese, baked goods and fabulous Indian food.

-…and finally, I know we’re not supposed to eat sweets these days but we have to mention Keswick’s famous sweet emporium, Ye Olde Friar’s!
+…and finally, I know we’re not supposed to eat sweets these days, but we have to mention Keswick’s famous sweet emporium, Ye Olde Friar’s!
 This is very much a local family business, established in 1927 and remaining in the same family to this day.